Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 The Advanced Level Respiratory Therapy Program is accredited by the Committee on Accreditation of Respiratory Care (CoARC) – http://coarc.com

 As part of the peer review process that colleges undergo, LAVC embarked on its self evaluation in 2014.
 College constituents worked in teams to prepare a report that addresses how well the college meets the ACCJC standards.

 In March 2016, a team of evaluators visited LAVC to verify the accuracy of our report and recommend ways to improve.
 Click here to meet the visiting team and see a schedule of their time on our campus.

 Based on the visiting evaluation team's report and review by the ACCJC at its June 2016 meeting, the Commission reaffirmed LAVC's accredited status, requiring a follow-up report in 18 months to verify progress on the team's recommendations for improvement.

 Links to relevant documents:

 Los Angeles Valley College is a fully-accredited institution that complies with the standards set by the accrediting body that reviews community colleges in this region, the Accrediting Commission for Community and Junior Colleges (ACCJC).
 This “stamp of approval” provides students, faculty, staff, and the public with assurances of our integrity, quality, and effectiveness.
 In addition, our accredited status allows us to receive federal funding for our students and enables credit for courses to be used for transfer to other institutions.

 Information on filing a complaint against the college regarding a possible violation of accreditation standards can be found on the website of the ACCJC at www.accjc.org.

-For any questions, contact Deborah Kaye at (818) 947-2569 or email her at email@example.com.
+For questions about our accreditation efforts or accredited status, contact Deborah Kaye at (818) 947-2569 or email her at email@example.com.